PAYROLL, TUITION REMISSION, AND BENEFITS

 Most independent fellowship agencies pay student fellows’ segregated fees.
 If a student is funded on a fellowship, the student should check with the funding agency about payment of fees.
 If a student is transitioning off of fellowship funding, the student should be prepared for payment of segregated fees.

 For questions or problems with enrollment in specific courses, students should contact the curricular representative for the department in which the course is offered.
 Use the course prefix and this list to find the curricular representative that can assist you with your enrollment questions.
+If a student needs assistance with late enrollment or dropping courses after deadlines, they should refer to this page for procedures.

 For 990 research credits, students should use the course prefix that aligns with the PI’s home department and enroll in the 990 section in which their PI is the instructor.
 Questions about 990 enrollment should be directed to the PI and/or the curricular representative.